LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 This version is a classifier model based on Convolutional Neural Network (CNN) using Fasttext embeddings.
 The primary feature of NLU v2 is enabling a separate brand-specific model, built and *trained* for each domain.
 NLU v2 is a scalable solution that can handle a greater volume of requests, providing faster response times and accuracy.

-NLU v2 is primarily intended for use with LiveIntent since LiveIntent operates on a large volume of intents.
-However, you can also use NLU v2 with Conversation Builder provided that there are:
+NLU v2 expects large sets of data (both intents and training phrases) to perform effectively.
+When you create a domain with NLU v2 and use it in LiveIntent or in Conversation Builder, the following is recommended:

 * At least 10 intents in order to train
 * At least 20 training phrases per intent